xiaojierzi/iSORT/README.md

 # iSORT
 ## iSORT : an Integrative Method for Reconstructing Spatial Organization of Cells via Transfer Learning
+iSORT is an computational tool to integrate scRNA-seq data and spatial transcriptomics (ST) data.

 ### Pipeline for single-slice case